Monday, August 28, 2023

 What is not intended can sometimes be the gift you are looking for. - 'The gentle Accident.' -=

-I used this piece of canvas a pallet for my water color painting and after a while it turned out to become this piece of water color painting which I highly doubt I can create such similar work.
+I used this piece of canvas as a palette for my watercolor painting, and after a while it turned out to be this piece of watercolor painting, which I highly doubt I can create such similar work.
 In the Zen art tradition this is what is known as a 'Gentle Accident'.
-I am presently back working on my 100 feet long painting of the Penang, Georgetown area which I started sometime in 2008.
-The paper was given to me by the then Dean of Students for the Fine Arts Department at the University Science Malaysia, {USM}.
+I am presently back working on my 100 feet long painting of the Penang, Georgetown area, which I started sometime in 2008.
+The paper was given to me by the then Dean of Students for the Fine Arts Department at the University of Science Malaysia, {USM.
 Prof. Najib Dawa left his post to become the Director of the National Art Gallery in Kuala Lumpur.
-He told me that he got the paper from England and does not know what to do with it and so I was asked to paint on it whatever i wanted.
-For the past years I have had three solo exhibitions with the 100 feet long painting in Penang.
-It is never finished as I kept working on it whenever it moves me to do so.
+He told me that he got the paper from England and does not know what to do with it, and so I was asked to paint on it whatever i wanted.
+For the past years, I have had three solo exhibitions with a 100-foot-long painting in Penang.
+It is never finished as I keep working on it whenever it moves me to do so.

-It is no easy task to fill up a three hundred feet by three feet long piece of paper and I know I am not doing justice to it given the time it has taken to come near to completion.
-However it has been shared by many art students and the general public and this is my intention in the beginning.
-My work is ongoing and it will be be completed when someone puts a price on it and it is no more mine.
-The theme isa to capture the essence of what was Georgetown then and what is becoming of it today.
-It is also to share the closely knitted the life of the people of multi-racial and religious group that dwells in this city.
-Georgetown is where I was born in 1949 seventy four years ago and I have seen the many changes that has taken place in and around the City.
-On the thirty first of August Malaysians will celebrate the National Day where the country was able to free itself from the British colonial rule without firing a bullet sometime in 1957.
+It is no easy task to fill up a one hundred feet by three feet long piece of paper, and I know I am not doing justice to it, given the time it has taken to come near to completion.
+However, it has been shared by many art students and the general public, and this is my intention in the beginning.
+My work is ongoing, and it will be completed when someone puts a price on it and it is no more mine.
+The theme is to capture the essence of what Georgetown was then and what is becoming of it today.
+It is also to share the closely knitted life of the people of the multi-racial and religious group that dwells in this city.
+Georgetown is where I was born in 1949, seventy-four years ago, and I have seen the many changes that have taken place in and around the City.
+On the thirty-first of August, Malaysians will celebrate the National Day, where the country was able to free itself from British colonial rule without firing a bullet in 1957.
 I was there along with thousands of the citizens of the City celebrating the declaration of Independence at the Padang Kota Lama field near where Fort Cornwallis is located.

-I worked on the painting whenever and wherever I could over the years and this was my working at the Museum gallery Tuanku Fauziah a few years back.
-It is hard ob the lower back if you ask me but it is still one of my meditative form of practice.
+I worked on the painting whenever and wherever I could over the years, and this was my work at the Museum gallery, Tuanku Fauziah, a few years back.
+It is hard on the lower back if you ask me, but it is still one of my meditative forms of practice.

-I have the feeling that this painting will only be done when I am done for or when I take my step into the beyond and what will will happen to it will be up to my children.
-It is something i hope to leave behind for them as i have nothing much to leave as my legacy if not financial inheritance.
-It they can sell it, much power to them.
-As it is I have got my small gift in the form of the gentle accident that happened on the small canvass i had used as a pallet while working on it today.
+I have the feeling that this painting will only be done when I am done for or when I take my step into the beyond, and what will happen to it will be up to my children.
+It is something I hope to leave behind for them as I have nothing much to leave as my legacy if not financial inheritance.
+If they can sell it, much power to them.
+As it is I have got my small gift in the form of the gentle accident that happened on the small canvas I had used as a pallet while working on it today.

 Alhamdullilah!